microapidev/auth-microapi/README.md

 * Clone the code from your remote repository into your local machine `git clone <url>`
 * Create a branch with the feature name you wish to work on `git checkout -b <name_of_feature>`
 * Add any changes
-* Add tests with jest and make sure they pass `npm run test`
 * Create an upstream on your local machine to pull the latest code from the develop branch of this repository `git remote add upstream develop` and `git pull upstream develop`
 * Push to the remote branch which you forked `git add .` | `git commit -m "cool feature"` | `git push origin <name_of_feature>`
 * Make a pull request to the develop branch of this repository